Transforming Hong Kong’s Manufacturing SMEs

 Q4: How is HSBC supporting the manufacturing sector to drive sustainability?

 As a trusted banking partner for businesses, we at HSBC have pledged financing and investment worth between USD750 billion and USD1 trillion to support companies’ sustainable development by 2030.
-In 2023, we also upsized the HSBC GBA Sustainability Fund from its initial USD5 billion to USD9 billion.

 As well as a range of sustainable financing solutions, we also actively support companies of all sizes to accelerate their technological innovation and transformation by providing expertise and tools that go beyond banking services.
 For example, the HSBC Sustainability Tracker is already helping companies assess their own sustainability levels and get tailored recommendations for implementing sustainable business strategies in a more cost-effective way.